cyniphile/eCFR-analyzer/journal.md

   - understand results better: https://www.ecfr.gov/developers/documentation/api/v1#/Versioner%20Service/get_api_versioner_v1_versions_title__title__json
   - https://github.com/usgpo/bulk-data/blob/main/ECFR-XML-User-Guide.md
 - What to do for frontend + hosting?
 Panel would make most sense since I've used it.
+	- using streamlit + just commiting smaller files to the repo.
+Simplest and easiest
+	- cleanup homepage

+# Day 4
+- Quick retro:
+	- Good to focus on mvp and getting only essentials done, but could have done that more
+	- Goal to spend about "<1 day" so <16 hrs have 3 hrs left
+	- Big TODO would be to:
+		- make timeline feature more useful by doing it by Agency.
+Scratchpad notebook began this, but ultimately need to do more work to handle deleted sections, which would take too much time.
+		- Allow dynamic linking to sections of regulations by agency/sub-agency in the treeplot.
+Again, out of time for now.

 # Day 3
+- Spend about 9 hours today, will wrap up final details tomorrow morning.
 - Way too busy with interviews and main work to do much, but today have more time
   - Goal is to finish word counting + figure out changes api.
 Stretch goal is to design/build local version of website, with plan for deployment.
 - Some text analysis would be nice to do, and I think looking at historical changes will be slightly easier as a POC than looking at all text